jgjin/not-quite-an-expert/content/posts/music_speed.md

 tags: ["art", "music"]
 ---
 # Introduction
 For a few years, I listened to music at 1.4x (**not** 1.3x, **not** 1.5x, **exactly** 1.4x) speed.
-When I told this to other people, their reactions ranged from "whatever" to "WHATTT???".
+When I told this to other people, their reactions ranged from "whatever" to "what?" to "WHATTT???".
 I thought it would be interesting to go over some conversations, with varying degrees of convincingness, I encountered with the "WHATTT???" people.
 # Not convincing (to me)
 ## "You're not respecting the artists' intentions!"
 This argument can be broken down into 2 components that are not convincing to me: